 Breast Lift and Implants Sydney

-Women choose to have a breast lift (Mastopexy) and implant together when they want to raise, enlarge and firm breasts that are drooping or sagging.
+Women choose to have a breast lift (Mastopexy) and implant together when they want to raise, enlarge and firm breasts that are drooping.

-The combined operation raises, enlarges, firms and gives better contour to the breasts.
+The combined operation raises, enlarges, firms and gives a better contour to the breasts.

 However both the one and two-stage surgeries outweigh one another, it comes down to the surgeon's preference.

 Dr Pouria Moradi prefers the one-stage breast implant with lift (Mastopexy), and he will recommend it to 95% of his patients.
 A 1 stage lift and implant allows Dr Moradi to tailor the lift to the implant chosen.
 The larger the implant, the smaller the lift.
 In a 2 stage approach, you have to tailor the implant to the lift.

 Why does Dr Pouria Moradi prefer the one-stage?